RWTH Aachen Faculty of Georesources and Materials Engineering: History

 After the transformation of the institution into a technical university, the fourth faculty was formed as the Faculty of Mining, Chemistry and Metallurgy (Fakultät für Bergbau, Chemie und Hüttenkunde).
 The department of Chemistry remained until 1940 within the faculty to be incorporated then into the Faculty of Natural Sciences.
 The faculty was later renamed Faculty of Mining, Metallurgy and Geosciences (Fakultät für Bergbau, Hüttenkunde und Geowissenschaften).

-The RWTH Aachen University was one of the only three technological institutions in Germany, the others being Berlin Institute of Technology and Clausthal University of Technology, featuring the disciplines of mining and metallurgy.
+The RWTH Aachen University was one of the only three technological institutions in Germany, the others being Technische Universität Berlin and Clausthal University of Technology, featuring the disciplines of mining and metallurgy.